thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/cluster/aws-cluster-setup.md

 This way we set up the one-way TLS connection, where the traffic between your devices and load balancers is encrypted, and the traffic between your load balancer and TBMQ is not encrypted.
 There should be no security issues, since the ALB/NLB is running in your VPC.
-The only major disadvantage of this option is that you can’t use “X.509 certificate” MQTT client credentials, since information about client certificate is not transferred from the load balancer to the TBMQ.
+The only major disadvantage of this option is that you can’t use “X.509 certificate” MQTT client credentials, since information about the client certificate is not transferred from the load balancer to the TBMQ.

 To enable the one-way TLS: